MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-connectivity/office-365-troubleshooting-resources.md

 Knowledge Base articles

 - [2466333 ](https://support.microsoft.com/help/2466333) Federated users can't connect to an Exchange Online mailbox
-- [2637629 ](https://support.microsoft.com/help/2637629) How to troubleshoot non-browser apps that can’t sign in to Office 365, Azure, or Intune
+- [2637629 ](https://support.microsoft.com/help/2637629) How to troubleshoot non-browser apps that can't sign in to Office 365, Azure, or Intune

 ## Cannot view free/busy information in the Outlook calendar